LipSim: A Provably Robust Perceptual Similarity Metric: Experiments

-\textbf{Empirical Robustness Evaluation.} We provide the empirical results of LipSim against $\ell_2$-AutoAttack in Table~\ref{tab:adv_results}.
+\textbf{Empirical Robustness Evaluation.} We provide the empirical results of LipSim against $\ell_2$-APGD in Table~\ref{tab:adv_results}.
 Although the natural score of LipSim is lower than the natural score of DreamSim, there is a large gap between the adversary scores.
 We can observe that LipSim outperforms all state-of-the-art metrics.
 The results of a more comprehensive comparison between LipSim, state-of-the-art perceptual metrics, previously proposed perceptual metrics, and pixel-wise metrics are presented in Figure~\ref{fig:histogram1}.
 The pre-trained and fine-tuned natural accuracies are comparable with the state-of-the-art metrics and even higher in comparison to CLIP.
 In terms of empirical robustness, LipSim demonstrates great resilience.
-More comparisons have been performed in this sense, the empirical results over $\ell_{\infty}$-AutoAttack and $\ell_{\infty}$-PGD are also reported in Table~\ref{tab:empirical_score} in Appendix~\ref{app:experiments} which aligns with the $\ell_2$ results and shows strong empirical robustness of LipSim.
+More comparisons have been performed in this sense, the empirical results over $\ell_{\infty}$-APGD and $\ell_{p}$-MIA are also reported in Table~\ref{tab:empirical_score} and Table~\ref{tab:empirical_score_mi} in Appendix~\ref{app:experiments} which aligns with the $\ell_2$ results and shows strong empirical robustness of LipSim.
 In order to evaluate the robustness of LipSim outside the classification setting, we have performed $\ell_{2}$-PGD attack ($\epsilon=1.0$) using the MSE loss defined in Equation~\ref{eq:mse_loss} and the distribution of $d(x, x+\delta)$ is shown at Figure~\ref{fig:histogram2}.
 The values of $d(x, x+\delta)$ are pretty much close to zero which illustrates the general robustness of LipSim as discussed in proposition~\ref{prop:lip_network}.
-To evaluate the general robustness of the DreamSim, we leverage $\ell_2$-AA with perturbation budget $\epsilon=0.5$ and provide the original and adversarial instances that have $0.5$ distance in the input space and larger distance in the embedding space at Figure~\ref{fig:proposition1_fig}, which is a complete violation of the general robustness proposition for the DreamSim and shows the superiority of LipSim to hold this property.
+The histogram of the same attack with a bigger perturbation budget ($\epsilon=3.0$) is shown in Figure~\ref{fig:lip_dream_hist_3} of the Appendix.

 \textbf{Certified Robustness Evaluation.} In order to find the certified radius for data points, the margin between logits is computed and divided by the $\ell_2$ norm distance between embeddings of distorted images ($\norm{f(x_{0}) - f(x_{1})}_2$).
 The results for certified 2AFC scores for different settings of LipSim are reported in Table~\ref{tab:certified_acc}, which demonstrates the robustness of LipSim along with a high natural score.
 The value of the margin parameter in hinge loss used during fine-tuning is mentioned in the table which clearly shows the trade-off between robustness and accuracy.
 A larger margin parameter leads to more robustness and therefore higher certified scores but lower natural scores.